 Tulloch Reservoir Permit Fees

-In order to offset some of the costs associated with the processing and administration of permits at Tulloch, Tri-Dam’s Board of Directors has adopted the following application fees:
+In order to offset some of the costs associated with the processing and administration of permits at Tulloch, Tri-Dam’s Board of Directors has adopted the following application fees.
+Please read the 2021 FAQ for Tulloch Permits.

 |New Facilities, including replacement facilities.||$1,500.00|